giawa/opengl4csharp/README.md

 ### Vertex Buffer Objects (VBOs) and Vertex Array Objects (VAOs)

-This is an example of creating a quad using a VBO for vertices (Vector3 data), a VBO for UV coordinates (Vector2 data) and a VBO of indices (int data).
+This is an example of creating a quad using a VBO for vertices (Vector3 data), a VBO for UV coordinates (Vector2 data) and a VBO of indices (uint data).
 This VBO can then be rendered in a similar fashion to the cube method above.

 ```csharp
 // create the vertex data